johnsonr84/readme-generator/README.md

   * [ License ] (#license)

   ## Installation
-  no installation requirements
+  No installations required
   ## Usage
   No usage instructions required
   ## Credits
-  Me, myself and Irene
+  No relevant collaborators
   ## License
-  Use how you see fit
+  This project is licensed by [mit](https://choosealicense.com/licenses/mit/).

   ## Features
-  Too many features to list
+  The features are too many to list ATM

   ## Made with Love by
   Johnsonr84